 In cases of unpleasant diarrhoea, fibre will absorb moisture and along with its binding and gelling properties, it is a good aid the treatment of diarrhoea.
 Fibre’s water absorbing properties also aids the treatment of constipation.

 High Fibre Dog Food for Anal Gland Issues

 Many vets will also recommend a higher fibre food to increase stool volume.
 A bulkier stool can help to empty the anal glands and may benefit dogs with recurrent anal gland issues.
 In our experience, a high quality lower fibre diet should help prevent the glands filling up but for those dogs that need further help a higher fibre diet is worth considering.

 How Our Diets Can Help

-We offer two higher fibre diets, our Weight Control+ Chicken & Oats which contains 7.5% fibre and our Organic Fish & Brown Rice which contains 4% fibre.
+We recommend our higher fibre diet, Weight Control+ Chicken & Oats which contains 7.5% fibre.
 In comparison, our standard dry dog food diets contain 2-3% fibre, depending on variety.

-Burns Weight Control+ and Organic are made with brown rice and whole grain oats or barley which provide both soluble and insoluble fibre.
+Burns Weight Control+ is made with brown rice and whole grain oats or barley which provide both soluble and insoluble fibre.
 Both types of fibre are needed to maintain a healthy digestive system and ideal body weight.